emipa606/RepairWorkType/README.md

 Update of Lytalms mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1361691344

-- Added a check for Fluffys mod as to not cause issues when its not used
+- Added a check for https://steamcommunity.com/workshop/filedetails/?id=726244033]Fluffys Breakdowns mod as to not cause issues when its not used

 ![Image](https://i.imgur.com/pufA0kM.png)